sabrinathai/ExperienceSampler/Google-Script-Data-Collector/Instructions.md

   * You will need the same URL that you copied and pasted into the `saveData` and `saveDataLastPage` functions.
 3. After your Google data collector URL, you will need to type https://script.googleusercontent.com/macros/echo with a space separating the this URL and the URL of your Google Data Collector and a double quotation mark after echo.

-Your entire `Content-Security-Policy` look like this
+Your entire `Content-Security-Policy` will look like this

 `<meta http-equiv="Content-Security-Policy" content="default-src 'self' 'unsafe-inline'
 'unsafe-eval' data: gap: https://ssl.gstatic.com; style-src 'self' 'unsafe-inline'; media-src *;